szorfein/getch/README.md

 Unless your old LVM volume group is also named `vg0`, `getch` may fail to partition your disk.
 You have to clean up your device before proceed with `vgremove` and `pvremove`.

 #### Encryption enable on BIOS with ext4
 To decrypt your disk on BIOS system, you have to enter your password two times.
-One time for Grub and for Cryptsetup/Genkernel too. [post](https://wiki.archlinux.org/index.php/GRUB#Encrypted_/boot).
+One time for Grub and another time for the initramfs (Genkernel). [post](https://wiki.archlinux.org/index.php/GRUB#Encrypted_/boot).
 Also with GRUB, only a `us` keymap is working.

 ## Issues